 Note: because the user scrubbed out of chapter 2 back into chapter 1 then the chapter 2 is effectively done with from the Nielsen perspective.
-For this publisher because the mid-roll ad associated with this break between chapter 1 and chapter 2 has already been shown once before it is their policy NOT to show an Ad again, however an event for chapter 1 should be sent again.
+For this publisher because the mid-roll associated with this break between chapter 1 and chapter 2 has already been shown once before it is their policy NOT to show an Ad again.
+Therefore per the Nielsen rules, chapter 1 should not be measured again.